Advanced-Computer-Lab-2022/Hungry-for-Grades/README.md

 ## Contributing

-Contributions are always welcome!

-See [contributing.md](https://github.com/Advanced-Computer-Lab-2022/Hungry-for-Grades/blob/development/.github/CONTRIBUTING.md) for how to get started.
+- See [contributing.md](https://github.com/Advanced-Computer-Lab-2022/Hungry-for-Grades/blob/development/.github/CONTRIBUTING.md) for how to get started.

-Please adhere to this [project's code of conduct](https://github.com/Advanced-Computer-Lab-2022/Hungry-for-Grades/blob/development/.github/CODE_OF_CONDUCT.md).
+- Please adhere to this [project's code of conduct](https://github.com/Advanced-Computer-Lab-2022/Hungry-for-Grades/blob/development/.github/CODE_OF_CONDUCT.md).

+## Feedback
+- If you have any feedback, please reach out to us omar.sherif9992@gmail.com